carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 :::::::::::::::::::::::: solution

 ## Solution
-Option A is the correct choice!
+Option A and B are both correct choices!

-- **Option A**: The docstring is detailed and includes descriptions of the arguments and return type, making it the correct choice.
+- **Option A**: The docstring is detailed.
+It does not require types (str, bool) since they are already specified in the function signature.
-- **Option B**: The type hint for the unit parameter is incorrect (int instead of str).
+- **Option B**: The docstring is detailed and includes descriptions of the arguments and return type since they are not specified in the function signature.
 - **Option C**: The docstring is missing the specific valid units ("C", "F", "K") in the description of the unit parameter, making it less informative.

 ::::::::::::::::::::::::